andoneve/laurawadden.github.io/tor-hidden-services-for-beginners.md

 nginx -s reload
 ```

 Visit the browser and follow the same instructions above to look at your server response header.
 Now it should simply say "nginx" and not "nginx/1.1".
+There are more things we can hide but this is a great start.

-Source post for this section:
+If you have trouble, here is the source I used for this section:
 * [Remove Version from Server Header Banner in nginx](http://geekflare.com/remove-server-header-banner-nginx/)

 ### Enable the hidden service